javiervidrua/javiervidrua.github.io/_drafts/2020-12-10-draft-security-of-software-systems.md

 A CA is a trustable organization responsible of issuing certificates for users or servers.

-Local scope: Enterprise, campus or country: e.g in Spain, FNMT and DNIe.
+Local scope: Enterprise, campus or country: e.g. in Spain, FNMT and DNIe.
 Autosigned certificates.

 Global scope: We trust a certificate if it is signed by a trustable authority that we all trust.
 Two types of certification authorities networks, tree (PKI) and distributed (keyrings).